ciao-project/ciao/ciao-launcher/README.md

 ciao-launcher client certificates need to be generated with the agent or the netagent roles or a combination of the two.

+Correct generation of a cluster's certificates using the ciao-cert tool is required, because metadata embedded within the certificates indicates where is the server to which a launcher instance shall connect.

 ## Install Dependencies

 ciao-launcher has dependencies on five external packages: